hnadigwe/hr-data-portfolio/README.md

 ### Performance Score	A qualitative rating of employee performance
 ### Years of Experience	Difference between current date and joining date
 ### Missing Data	Null or empty values requiring cleanup or imputation
+### Boxplot: A visualization that shows the distribution, median, and outliers in a dataset.
+### Outliers: Values that are significantly different from the majority of the data.
+### Categorical Data: Data that represents categories or labels (e.g., Gender, Department).
+### Null Values: Missing entries in the dataset.
+### Code Repository: A link to the GitHub repository containing the code used for the analysis.
+### Data Dictionary: A detailed description of the variables and data used in the analysis.